 You’ve chosen your holiday lights display.
 You’ve gotten a grip on your shopping.
-Maybe you’ve even popped in to a holiday market or two, we won’t tell.
+Maybe you’ve even popped in to a holiday market or two—we won’t tell.
 Now it’s time to book some tickets, kick back, and absorb a healthy dose of holiday entertainment.
-From nutcrackers to drag queens to a pair of 1940s classics, these are the best holiday shows on offer in Portland this season.
+From nutcrackers to drag queens to Creed from The Office, these are the best holiday shows on offer in Portland this season.

 Various dates & times Dec 10–24, Keller Auditorium, $24–146